MCP for Tasks and CRM

 ChatGPT

-OpenAI documents ChatGPT developer mode and MCP support in its official platform docs.
+OpenAI documents Developer mode and MCP app support in its official developer docs.
 This is the right starting point if your team is connecting Tooling Studio through ChatGPT, but exact availability depends on plan and workspace setup.

 Claude